MiloBuwalda/uva-prog-c/20 Lectures/040 Week 4/00 Monday.md

 a restaurant as $1.48999, a clear indication of floating point errors in the cash register.
 Computer science in the real world!

-* CS50 wifi is now available in Sanders!
-The SSID is cs50 and the password is 12345678.
-Yup.

-* Another CS50 Lunch is this Friday, this time with an alumnus who now works at a venture capital firm called NEA.
-RSVP if you’d like to join!

 ## Problem Set 3 (1:00–4:00)